 Pretty cool, ain’t it?
 This technique is what’s called a visual double entendre.
 People love logos that make use of this design technique.
 They adore the mind games you’re playing with them, and your logo will surely be remembered for a long time.

 Colour is Key

-If you have a defined colour theme for your brand, then make sure to use the same colours for your logo.
-Else, you can feel free to explore and play around with different colours.
+If you have a defined color theme for your brand, then make sure to use the same colors for your logo.
+Else, you can feel free to explore and play around with different colors.

-That said, remember that versatile logos will look good even when stripped of their colours and displayed on a grey scale.
+That said, remember that versatile logos will look good even when stripped of their colors and displayed on a greyscale.

 Stay away from Clichés

-Every once in a while the design world is in a frenzy with a new idea or technique.
-Then all at once, you can find hundreds and even thousands of logos utilising the same method.
+Every once in awhile the design world is in a frenzy with a new idea or technique.
+Then all at once, you can find hundreds and even thousands of logos utilizing the same method.
 This is a big No-No, as it’s against the basic idea of a logo – to create a unique identity for your brand.